PFTL/website/content/blog/27_Custom_CRM.rst

             except MessageAlreadySent:
                 print('Skipping {} because message already sent'.format(customer.email))

-If the exception is ``MessageAlreadySent`` we will deal with it, and will skip the user.
+If the exception is ``MessageAlreadySent`` we will deal with it and will skip the user.
 Bear in mind that since the exception appears with the ``customer.create_msg`` line, the rest of the block is not executed, the message is not created, nor added to the database.
-This guarantees that if the exception is of a different kind, for example the SMTP server is not working, the database is broken, etc. the exception will not be handled and the proper error will appear on the screen.
+This guarantees that if the exception is of a different kind, for example, the SMTP server is not working, the database is broken, etc. the exception will not be handled and the proper error will appear on the screen.

 The final version of the definition of classes can be found on `this notebook <https://github.com/PFTL/website/blob/master/example_code/27_CRM/simple_CRM_05_clean_db_2.ipynb>`__, while the final version for the sending e-mail is `this notebook <https://github.com/PFTL/website/blob/master/example_code/27_CRM/simple_CRM_04_send_all.ipynb>`__.